 Another difference between children and adults is that adults may take a few days to contract illness while children tend to be stricken with illness suddenly; in one moment, a child may not seem very sick, and the next moment he or she could be very ill.
 Being able to pinpoint childhood illnesses quickly, order only the tests needed, and have the results read by trained pediatric experts can make a huge difference in the outcome of a child's treatment.

 "Because kids change tremendously over time, diagnostic tests and treatments are different for children and are critical to proper outcomes," said Stephen Daniels, MD, Pediatrician-in-Chief and L. Joseph Butterfield, Chair in Pediatrics at Children's Hospital Colorado and Professor and Chair of Pediatrics at the University of Colorado Denver School of Medicine.
 "A great example is blood pressure.
 Pediatricians use a different set of numbers for each child based on his or her sex, age and height to determine if that child's blood pressure is within normal range."

 There are also differences in language and cognition.
 Often, a child can't express what's wrong or may confuse fear with pain.
 A professional with training and experience can recognize the difference between fear and pain in a child and help to ease his or her concerns.

-Experts at Children's
+Experts at Children's Hospital Colorado

-At all of Children's emergency and urgent care locations, everyone from physicians to lab techs specializes in pediatrics.
-Each location is electronically connected to our main campus in Aurora and has access to a pediatric emergency specialist at all times.
+At all of Children's Colorado emergency and urgent care locations, everyone from physicians to lab techs specializes in pediatrics.
+Each location is electronically connected to our hospital in Aurora and has access to a pediatric emergency specialist at all times.
 While typical ER physicians undergo three months of pediatric training, pediatric emergency specialists at Children's have at least six years of pediatric emergency medical training, which makes them highly qualified to provide quality care to your child.